PorterK/GuardianJSClient/README.md

 ### Contributing

-Feel free to contribute, just submit a PR if you have anyhting to add.
+Feel free to contribute, just submit a PR if you have anything to add.

 ### License